redhat-performance/quads/README.md

 ### Installing other QUADS Components
 #### QUADS Wiki
    - There is also a Wordpress Wiki [VM](https://github.com/redhat-performance/ops-tools/tree/master/ansible/wiki-wordpress-nginx-mariadb) QUADS component that we use a place to automate documentation via a Markdown to Python RPC API but any Markdown-friendly documentation platform could suffice.
+Note that the container deployment sets this up for you.
    - You'll then simply need to create an `infrastructure` page and `assignments` page and denote their `page id` for use in automation.
 This is set in `conf/quads.yml`
    - We also provide the `krusze` theme which does a great job of rendering Markdown-based tables, and the `JP Markdown` plugin which is required to upload Markdown to the [Wordpress XMLRPC Python API](https://hobo.house/2016/08/30/auto-generating-server-infrastructure-documentation-with-python-wordpress-foreman/)
-      * This will be containerized and documented in the near future via [GitHub Issue #102](https://github.com/redhat-performance/quads/issues/102)
    - On CentOS/RHEL7 you'll need the [python2-wordpress-xmlrpc](https://github.com/redhat-performance/ops-tools/raw/master/packages/python2-wordpress-xmlrpc-2.3-11.fc28.noarch.rpm) package unless you satisfy it with pip.
    - You'll also need `bind-utils` package installed that provides the `host` command